btncwn/SOC-Detection-Engineering-Threat-Hunting-DFIR-Lab/08-threat-intelligence/investigation-04-misp-enrichment/README.md

 ### Assessment

-The absence of matches across multiple threat intelligence sources indicates that the observed indicator was not present within the synchronized MISP intelligence feeds at the time of investigation.
+The absence of threat intelligence matches indicates that the investigated indicators were not present within the synchronized intelligence sources available at the time of analysis.

-This does not indicate that the executable is benign.
-Instead, it demonstrates a common investigative scenario in which threat intelligence enrichment does not provide attribution or reputation data for an observed indicator.
+This result does not indicate that the executable is benign.
+Instead, it highlights an important investigative scenario in which threat intelligence enrichment does not provide attribution or reputation information for an observed indicator.

-As a result, the investigation relied on behavioral evidence collected during Investigation 03, including:
+Because no intelligence matches were identified, the investigation relied on behavioral evidence collected during Investigation 03.

+Key observations included:

 * Encoded PowerShell execution
 * Execution from a temporary directory